 In a well-written advocacy in The Saturday Paper supporting the Black Lives Matter protests on Saturday 6th June 2020, Amy McQuire wrote that “Since 1991, 432 Aboriginal and Torres Strait Islander people have lost their lives in custody.”

 The clear impression given by McQuire and most other journalists was that the state was responsible for these deaths.

 “Aboriginal and Torres Strait Islander people make up 27 per cent of the national prison population, while only making up 3 per cent of Australia`s population. … Nearly three decades after the Royal Commission into Aboriginal Deaths in Custody...

 Our politicians and their advisors get no kudos for taking risks.
 They err on the side of caution.
 The risk of deaths from COVID-19 is immediate and visible.
-What is not seen is the emotional, health and prosperity costs born by those who have lost their jobs and their businesses, or are missing their contact with friends and family.
+What is not seen is the emotional, health and prosperity costs borne by those who have lost their jobs and their businesses, or are suffering from their lack of interaction with family, friends and workmates.